Joe Hart: 2016–18: Loans to Torino and West Ham United

 On 13 August 2016, Hart was dropped by new manager Pep Guardiola for the first match of the 2016–17 Premier League season.
 The absence followed his poor performances at UEFA Euro 2016, and Guardiola's desire for a player with better footwork who could fill a sweeper-keeper role.
 Hart made his first start of the 2016–17 season in a Champions League qualifying match against Steaua Bucharest, as captain of the City side that won 1–0 on the night, 6–0 on aggregate.
 Following the match, Hart was applauded by the crowd, in an atmosphere which was described as resembling a pre-departure testimonial.
 Following speculation linking Hart with various top European clubs, including Arsenal, Borussia Dortmund, Everton, Liverpool, Milan and Sevilla, Hart surprisingly decided to pursue a season-long loan in Serie A with Torino.
 In doing so, he became the first English goalkeeper to sign for a Serie A club since the league's inception in 1929.
-Guardiola described his decision to let Hart leave on-loan as being one of the hardest he had ever had to make as a manager.
+In 2018 Guardiola described his decision to let Hart leave on-loan as being one of the hardest he had ever had to make as a manager and in 2026, said not giving him a chance was the biggest regret of his Man City career.